MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/windowsautopilot-ddf-file.md

 ---
 title: WindowsAutopilot DDF file
-description: Learn how without the ability to mark a device as remediation required, the device will remain in a broken state, for the WindowsAutopilot DDF file configuration service provider (CSP) . ms.author: vinpa ms.topic: article ms.prod: windows-client
+description: Learn how, without the ability to mark a device as remediation required, the device will remain in a broken state for the WindowsAutopilot DDF file configuration service provider (CSP). ms.author: vinpa ms.topic: article ms.prod: windows-client